 By the end of Portal 2, GLaDOS knows that a portal can be fired at the surface of the moon.
 She also is equipped with weapons and a lot of knowledge about physics.
 So she, or anyone who somehow took control from her, has the ability to put a portal on the moon, fire rockets or bombs through it, and bombard any part of the Earth that's currently facing the moon.
 And with her Thermal Discouragement Beams, she can zap anyone who stays in one place for longer than three seconds.
 The moon becomes her own literal KillSat, so to speak.

 Not necessarily.
 Aperture is not airtight, in spite of her claims to the contrary.
 All of Earth's atmosphere would be sucked into space if she hadn't closed it after she rescued Chell.
 Fixing everything would take time and even if she did it before the amount of air on Earth dropped to critical levels, that would ultimately leave the facility a vacuum.
 It could very well collapse on itself, perhaps even sucked out into the portal in pieces.

-The fate of Wheatly at the end of Portal 2.
-He's sucked into the middle of space and is unable to move, or interact with anything.
-He's stuck with his very own Fate Worse Then Death.
+The fate of Wheatley at the end of Portal 2.
+He's sucked into the middle of space and is unable to move or interact with anything.
+He's stuck with his very own Fate Worse than Death.